Jimmy Carr: Edinburgh Festival Fringe

+Controversy and criticism

+In 2004, Carr threatened to sue Jim Davidson for using a joke that Carr considered his own.
+The matter was dropped when it became apparent that the joke in question was an old one used for decades by many different comedians.

+In October 2009, Carr received criticism from Sunday tabloid newspapers for a joke he made about British soldiers who had lost limbs in Iraq and Afghanistan.
+He had met staff and patients at the rehabilitation centre Headley Court in March 2009.
+At the end of a set at the Manchester Apollo, Carr said, "You can say what you like about these servicemen amputees from Iraq and Afghanistan," following up with, "but we're going to have a fucking good Paralympics team in 2012."

+Members of parliament condemned the joke while media outlets reported on outraged reactions from mothers of injured soldiers.
+Carr released a statement reading "I’ve got nothing but respect for the young men and women who put their lives on the line for this country", continuing, "I’m sorry if anyone was offended but that’s the kind of comedy I do."
+He later defended his own joke as "totally acceptable" in an interview with The Guardian.

-Carr was criticised in November 2011 for a joke about the Variety Club's Sunshine coaches, which offer holidays for children with Down syndrome.
+Carr was also criticised in November 2011 for a joke about the Variety Club's Sunshine Coaches, which provide accessible transportation for disabled children.
 The charity and Down Syndrome Education International condemned the joke.
 Carr defended himself by saying nothing should be off limits.

-A Guardian profile in 2012 said: "In terms of reach and earning power... one of the nation's most popular stand-up comedians... in his ability to pull in crowds which generate millions in tour and DVD sales..." and as "the undisputed king of deadpan one-liners...".

-Carr released the Jimmy Carr: Laughing and Joking DVD on 18 November 2013.

 In June 2019, Carr was criticised for the content of his touring show Terribly Funny.
 Among the controversial jokes were jokes about dwarves, fat women and female genital mutilation.
 Carr was also criticised by charity Little People UK (co-founded by actor Warwick Davis), accusing him of prejudice for an "offensive" abortion joke he made about people with dwarfism.